Louis Cukela: Biography

-Louis Cukela was born on May 1, 1888, in the Dalmatian city of Split (or Dubrovnik), today's Croatia (at the time Kingdom of Dalmatia, Austro-Hungarian Empire) to George and Johana (Bubrich) Cukela.
+Vjekoslav Cukela was born on May 1, 1888, in the Dalmatian city of Split, today's Croatia (at the time Kingdom of Dalmatia, Austro-Hungarian Empire).
+His family soon moved from Split to Šibenik.
+His parents were Đuro Cukela, from the village of Koljane near Vrlika, and Ivanica (née Bubrić) from Kaštel Lukšić, and he was the oldest of four siblings, having three sisters.
 His mother died in 1900.
 He was educated in the grade schools of Split, then attended the Merchant Academy and later, the Royal Gymnasium, both for two year courses.
+Between 1907 and 1911 he served in the Austro-Hungarian Army.

-In 1913, Cukela emigrated to the United States and he and his brother settled in Minneapolis, Minnesota; his father and three sisters remained in Austria-Hungary.
+In 1911, Cukela emigrated to the United States.
+He settled in Minneapolis, Minnesota.

 On September 21, 1914, he enlisted in the United States Army.
-He was serving as a corporal in Company H, 13th Infantry Regiment when he was honorably discharged on June 12, 1916.
+He was serving as a corporal in Company H, 13th Infantry Regiment in the Philippines.
+He was honorably discharged on June 12, 1916.

+In a 1931 Politika interview with Berislav Angjelinović, Cukela said he had heard that his father back home had been imprisoned by the Austrian authorities at the start of World War I. Believing that the Marine Corps would be deployed to Europe sooner than the Army, he paid 175 dollars to be discharged so he could transfer.